accessibilitysupported/a11ysupport.io/FAQ.md

 Core AT and Browsers are commonly used or widely available.
 We try to keep the list to a minimum in order to make testing easier.
 The following rules are used to determine what should be considered 'core':

-For each category of AT that is within scope:
+For each category of AT that is within the scope:
 1. AT that is built into the operating system if it is used by at least 10% of respondents + the native browser on that operating system.
 This currently includes:
     * VoiceOver for Mac + Safari for Mac
     * VoiceOver for iOS + Safari for iOS